hcknbrgr/planner-dashboard/FRONTENDREADME.md

 ### Starting the project -- Frontend

-- Navigate to the `180Scheduler\scheduler-react\frontend` directory
+- Navigate to the `` directory
-- Run `npm start` to begin the frontend server
+- Run `npm run dev` to begin the frontend server in developer mode

 #### Git Hooks